 A Certificate of Achievement can be obtained upon successful completion of the 27-unit major.
-The Associate in Arts degree can be obtained upon completion of 60 units, including the major, general education requirements, and electives.
-All courses in the major must be completed with a minimum grade of C or a P if the courses is taken on a Pass/No Pass basis
+The Associate in Arts degree can be obtained upon completion of the major, general education requirements, and electives.
+All courses in the major must be completed with a minimum grade of C or a P if the course is taken on a Pass/No Pass basis.